crdoconnor/simex/README.rst

 * Improving the readability and maintainability of code that uses long regexes with a lot of escaped characters.
 * Allowing non-developers to read and understand simple regex-equivalents and potentially even write their own.

 Simex is *not* a full replacement for regular expressions and its use is not suitable everywhere a regex is used.

+It is ideally used where you usually want to compare two strings but you occasionally need to compare two strings with a pattern embedded within them.

-See also: `Rule of least power (wikipedia) <https://en.wikipedia.org/wiki/Rule_of_least_power>`_
+It is an embodiment of `the rule of least power <https://en.wikipedia.org/wiki/Rule_of_least_power>`_.

 To install::

   $ pip install simex

 Example
 -------